plumvillage/newsletter/src/2024/en/articles/br-dinh-thanh--transforming-resentment-into-compassion.md

 <div class="removeTopMarginInFollowingElem"></div>

 Last year, in January 2022, a few days after I ordained as a monk and moved to the monastic residence, I asked my ordination brother, Br.
 Dinh Tuc, to craft a calligraphy for me with the words “Beloved Community.”
-This phrase was used by Martin Luther King to refer to the Sangha, the community of practice.
+This phrase was used by Martin Luther King, Jr. to refer to the Sangha, the community of practice.

 I posted this calligraphy on my bedroom wall in order to remind myself of inter-being — rather than that of separate individuality.
 It worked for a while, but over time it became too familiar and I forgot the intended message.
 It needed to be renewed.